toddgoates/cybertaxi/README.md

 - Energy drains over time and faster while boosting.
 - You must stay parked in an energy station for 5 seconds to refill.
 - If energy hits `0` while carrying a passenger, you are charged a `1000` credit penalty.
+- Low-energy dialogue can trigger when energy crosses `20%`, `10%`, and `5%`.
 - Rival taxis escalate with heat and can chase, intercept, block, ram, and swarm.
-- EMP pickups spawn every 2 minutes and can be stored for later use.
+- EMP pickups spawn every 90 seconds and can be stored for later use.
 - A single EMP blast can disable up to 10 nearby rival taxis.
+- Super Boost pickups spawn randomly every few minutes and can be triggered later with `P`.
 - The city includes moving rooftop searchlights, heavier rain, and large collidable neon blimps in the sky.
+- Spoken dialogue ducks the music automatically while audio lines are playing.

 ## Project Structure

 - `src/main.js`
   - App entry point
 - `src/game/GameApp.js`
-  - Main game bootstrap and frame loop
+  - Main game bootstrap, audio/dialogue coordination, and frame loop
 - `src/game/config.js`
   - Tunable gameplay and world settings
 - `src/systems/CityGenerator.js`
   - District generation, buildings, signs, billboards, and traffic paths
 - `src/systems/PlayerController.js`
-  - Player taxi mesh, movement, hover effects, and boost behavior
+  - Player taxi mesh, movement, hover effects, boost behavior, and Super Boost state
 - `src/systems/TrafficManager.js`
   - NPC traffic spawning and movement
 - `src/systems/rivals/HeatSystem.js`